"Woman, child, man and wife, the best love to have is the love of life"

 *Previously on "Red House - Variations on a theme"

-A re-release of "Live And Unreleased -The Radio Show" (see 80s Studio releases), this mainly studio collection included a rare fourth live CD (with no DJ chat and interviews on this disc) featuring The Experience at the LA Forum 26/04/69. - See "Posthumous Live Releases - 90s" for the review.
+A U.S. re-release of "Live And Unreleased -The Radio Show" (see 80s Studio releases), with better sound, a few differences and included a rare fourth live CD (with no DJ chat and interviews) featuring The Experience at the LA Forum 26/04/69. - See "Posthumous Live Releases - 90s" for the review.

 The box is all stacked typo with luxury gold leaf and the CDs themselves are decked out with a repeated Golden Gate Park San Francisco 1967 photo again (like on "Radio One").
 That photo is out of place on the LA Forum 69 disc - 3/10